WRFT-TV: History

 In 1968, Roanoke attorney Alexander Apostolou bought controlling interest in Roanoke Telecasting when he purchased an additional 12.5 percent stake in the firm from Malcolm and Morton Rosenberg.
 One of its employees in the late 1960s was Adrian Cronauer, the radio disc jockey who inspired the 1987 film Good Morning, Vietnam.
 The station was, however, successful in obtaining an FCC ruling that prevented WLVA-TV's Roanoke translator from airing any ABC programs the same day they aired on WRFT-TV.

 In June 1969, Roanoke Telecasting filed to move the transmitter to Poor Mountain and increase its effective radiated power to 250,000 watts.
-These proposed changes would increase the station's coverage area and signal strength.
-However, they also would have pitted southwest Virginia's two ABC affiliates against one another, as channel 27's footprint would have a roughly 25 percent overlap with that of WLVA-TV.
+These proposed changes would increase the station's coverage area and signal strength, though it still would operate at fairly modest power for a network affiliate on the UHF band.
+However, they also would have pitted southwest Virginia's two ABC affiliates against one another, as channel 27's footprint would have a roughly 25 percent overlap with that of WLVA-TV's main transmitter.
 WLVA-TV was unsuccessful in its bid to stop this application, with a final decision in January 1972 finding in favor of channel 27.
 However, by this point in time, channel 27 was more than $450,000 in debt.
-Further exacerbating matters, ABC informed the station in 1970 that it would no longer pay the $3,600 monthly bill to directly connect WRFT-TV to the network; WRFT-TV sought permission from WLVA-TV to rebroadcast ABC network programs off-air but was denied in the context of the rivalry between the two stations.
+Further exacerbating matters, ABC informed the station in 1970 that it would no longer pay the $3,600 monthly bill to directly connect WRFT-TV to the network.
+WRFT-TV sought permission from WLVA-TV to rebroadcast ABC network programs off-air, but was denied in the context of the rivalry between the two stations.
 The network called its decision not a reversal but rather a clarification of a misunderstanding, as it had believed that its contract with WRFT-TV required it to pay the cost.
-The move took place in 1971; citing the designation of Poor Mountain as an antenna farm, WRFT-TV sought and obtained an injunction against WSLS-TV after lease negotiations broke down.
+The move to Poor Mountain took place in 1971; citing the designation of the site as an antenna farm, WRFT-TV sought and obtained an injunction against WSLS-TV after lease negotiations broke down.